bergoid/gt/README.rst

   Usage: gtnew PRESET [REMOTEREPONAME]

-  This command initializes the current working directory (CWD) for version control with git and creates a remote repository.
+  This command initializes the Current Working Directory (CWD) for version control with git and creates a remote repository.

   'gtnew' performs the following actions: